 The Safe Schools Against Violence in Education Act (SAVE) was passed by the New York State Legislature and signed into law by Governor Pataki on July 24, 2000.
 The New York State Board of Regents approved amendments to the Regulations of the Commissioner of Education as emergency measures in November 2000 to ensure compliance with the new legislation.
 At the district level, the District-Wide School Safety Plan replaced the school emergency management plan that had been required for all districts.
 At the school building level, a building-level emergency response plan has been prepared for each school building.
-Together, these plans are intended to provide the means for the school district and all school buildings within the district to response, and management.
+Together, these plans are intended to provide the means for the school district and all school buildings within the district to respond to acts of violence and other emergencies through prevention, intervention, emergency response, and management.